aiser-team/cabrnet/docs/manuals/cabrnet.md

 Here is a short description of the options.
 As in `cabrnet train`:

 - `--model-config /path/to/file.yml` indicates how to [build the model](model.md).
-In addition, `--model-state-dict /path/to/model/state.pth` indicates the location of the legacy state dictionary that should be used to initialize the model.
+- `--model-state-dict /path/to/model/state.pth` indicates the location of the legacy state dictionary that should be used to initialize the model.
 - `--output-dir path/to/output/directory` indicates where to store the imported model.